GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 # Overview

-Consul is a distributed high availability solution based on Raft consensus algorithm which provide services and node discovery, health checks, and distributed key values storage.
-It offers users many different ways to manage infrastructure and content consistency.
-Also it allows to gather information about nodes.
+Consul is a distributed high availability solution, based on the Raft consensus algorithm, which provides service and node discovery, health checks, and support for storage of distributed key values.
+It offers users many different ways to manage infrastructure, ensure content consistency, and gather information about nodes.

 For more information on Consul, see the [Consul official website](https://www.consul.io/).